LeontiBrechko/wit4j/README.md

 </dependency>
 ```

-Link for .jar donwload will be available soon.
+Link for .jar download will be available soon.

 ## API Reference
 Java DOCs is already generated and located at target/site/apidocs.
 It will be available as a website soon.